 running back to its vessel.

 The scene is a restless one.
 The speaker is experiencing his brother’s love and loss.
-He wonders over the house and it bare rooms, a very spooky and dark thought.
+He wonders over the house and its bare rooms, a very spooky and dark thought.
 What could his brother need in those empty spaces?
-But, as the poem progresses it becomes clear that he “upstairs” is n reality a metaphor.
+But, as the poem progresses it becomes clear that the “upstairs” is, in reality, a metaphor.
 It is there to represent heaven and the realm the brother is now dwelling in.
 He’s only imagining his brother’s movements.

 One of the most interesting lines of this section is the question concerned with the bother’s “birthplace” being “set to torches” or set on fire.
 This is a metaphor, likely, for the brother’s inability to return to earth and the changes that came over his “home” after he died.
 The fire imagery is juxtaposed against “spilled water” in the last lines of this stanza.
 It is used in a simile to compare the speaker’s love to water that is “running back to its vessel”.
 This suggests a feeling of restoration of something impossible and an interesting simile for love.